davhunt/instruments/mss/readme.md

 ## MSS (Motivation for Solitude Scale)

 ### Versions
 The MSS questionnaire is currently on the original release.
 The NDCLab uses the short form.
+Only the English self report is available.

 ### Scoring Script